How to Design with Story Synth

 # 1. Copy the template spreadsheet

-There are currently five game formats, which you can read about on the Formats page.
+There are currently six game formats, which you can read about on the Formats page.

-Here are links to the Google Sheet Templates for each format:
+Here are links to the Google Sheet Templates and demos for each format:

 Open the spreadsheet that best fits your game and then make a copy of it: File > Make a copy